LeylaJansson/First-Agile-Project/.github/ISSUE_TEMPLATE/user-story.md

 As a **role** I can **capability** so that **benefit**

-# Accepance Criteria:
+# Acceptance Criteria:
-*Acceptance Criteria 1:
+Acceptance Criteria 1:
-*Acceptance Criteria 2:
+Acceptance Criteria 2:
-*Acceptance Criteria 3:
+Acceptance Criteria 3: